enviodev/docs/docs/HyperSync/HyperFuel/hyperfuel-query.md

 ```

 # FieldSelection
-Query takes a FieldSelection json object where the user specifies what they want returned from data matched by their `ReceiptSelection`, `OutputSelection`, and `InputSelection`.
+The query takes a FieldSelection JSON object where the user specifies what they want returned from data matched by their `ReceiptSelection`, `OutputSelection`, and `InputSelection`.
 There is no `BlockSelection` or `TransactionSelection` because the query returns all blocks and transactions that include the data you specified in your `ReceiptSelection`, `OutputSelection`, or `InputSelection`.

 For best performance, select a minimal amount of fields.

 *Important note:* all fields draw inspiration from Fuel's [graphql schema](https://docs.fuel.network/docs/graphql/reference/).
 Mainly Blocks, Transactions, Receipts, Inputs, and Outputs.
 Enums of each type (ex: Receipt has 12 different types, two of which are Log and LogData, Input has 3: InputCoin, InputContract, InputMessage, and Output has 5: CoinOutput, ContractOutput, ChangeOutput, VariableOutput, ContractCreated) are flattened into the parent type.
 This is why  multiple fields on any returned Receipt, Input, or Output might be null; it's not a field on all possible enums of that type, so null is inserted.

 All fields are optional.
-Below is an exhaustive list of all fields in a FieldSelection json object.
+Below is an exhaustive list of all fields in a FieldSelection JSON object.
 ```json
 {
     "block": [